CSCfi/csc-user-guide/docs/computing/disk.md

 ```text
 cd /scratch/project_2002291
 ```
-Please note that not all CSC projects have Puhti access, so you may not necessarily find a _scratch_ or _projappl_ directory for all your CSC projects.
+Please note that not all CSC projects have Puhti/Mahti access, so you may not necessarily find a _scratch_ or _projappl_ directory for all your CSC projects.

-If you are mostly involved in only one Puhti project, you can set the environment variables $SCRATCH and $PROJAPPL to point at the _scratch_ and _projappl_ directories of a CSC project:
+If you are mostly involved in only one project, you can set the environment variables $SCRATCH and $PROJAPPL to point at the _scratch_ and _projappl_ directories of a CSC project:
 <pre>